swaker854/InetSoftWork/date comparison instructions.md

 InetSoft’s tool provides a way for users to compare data across various ranges, such as comparing specific months, days, and years.

+The tool can be accessed by end users, without visual composer access.

  To use the date comparison feature, click the … icon at the top right of a chart or table, or right click anywhere if you are dealing with a chart.